 Welcome to the gifted and talented education section of the CDE website.
 We hope that at this site, you will find answers to many of your questions and the support you need for working with highly-able students.
-The Office of Gifted Education is one of three offices under the Exceptional Student Services Unit (along with the Office of Special Education and the Office of Gifted Education).
+The Office of Gifted Education is one of three offices under the Exceptional Student Services Unit (along with the Office of Special Education and the Office of Facility Schools).

 - General or specific intellectual ability.

 - Specific academic aptitude.

 - Creative or productive thinking.

 - Visual arts, performing arts, musical or psychomotor abilities.